askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/concepts/how-to-write-a-useful-readme/index.md

 **Learn Markdown -** Just In case you are a ghoster or a or a one-liner from above, I think its important to point out that README files are written in Markdown.
 Markdown is super easy to learn might even be worth committing to memory.
 Don't know markdown?
 [Here's a great doc](https://www.markdownguide.org/) on how it all works.

-I think if you've made it this far through this post, you have just gotta be super PUMPED about getting into this README action!
+I think if you've made it this far through this post, you have gotta be super PUMPED about getting into this README action!
 Now that you've seen the failures and you know all the benefits, are you ready to learn, exactly, how to structure a README masterpiece?
 Let's (finally) get into the details.
 Here's the list, in order, of elements you should have in your README.

-1. **A strong H1 title and an H2 subtitle** - Just like writing an article or a blog post, you need a great title and subtitle to attract search engines and humans.
+1. **A strong H1 title and an H2 subtitle** - Just like writing an article or a blog post, you need a great title and subtitle to attract **search engines and humans**.
 It doesn't need to be the name of your project, but it does help if your title includes the name of the project.
-2. **An intro paragraph focused on what the project *does*** *\-* Write an intro paragraph about what this project is, what it does and how its used
-3. **Another one or two paragraphs explaining the benefits of your project for the user -**
+2. **An intro paragraph focused on what the project *does*** *\-* Write an intro paragraph about what this project is, what it does and how it's used.
+This section is still for SEO purposes and for keeping it simple about the value your project provides to the user who is searching for it.
-4. **Diagram (optional) -**  make a small diagram or animated gif showing it in action
+3. **Diagram (optional) -**  If necessary, add a diagram showing where this project fits and how it works.
+If its a CLI tool or a graphical tool, this would be a great opportunity to add an animated GIF of your project in action.
+Even better, adding a youtube video demo of your project to your README could be very benefitial to gaining more users.
-5. **Installation and usage instructions (for end users)**
+4. **Installation and usage instructions (for end users) -** Now it's time to get a little bit nerdier.
+If a user
-6. **Installation and usage instructions (for contributors)**
+5. **Installation and usage instructions (for contributors)**
-7. **Contributor expectations -** code quality expectations, automated testing etc
+6. **Contributor expectations -** code quality expectations, automated testing etc
-8. **Known issues**
+7. **Known issues**
-9. **Begging for money!**
+8. **Begging for money!**

 keep it up to date. - its just part of the workflow.